 Projects

-The Engineering Department has a variety of projects going on at any given point ranging from street reconstruction/rehabilitation, sanitary sewer cleaning, televising, and lining, to stormwater management and water quality improvement.
-Updates and information on current projects can be found in the following.
+The Engineering Department has a variety of projects going on at any given point.
+These range from street reconstruction and rehabilitation, sanitary sewer cleaning, and televising and lining, to stormwater management and water quality improvement.

 For further information, the Engineering Department can be contacted at City Hall at 651-452-1850.